Need Help? Give us a call.

 But these advantages come at a serious cost.

 In order to reap these benefits, you’re trading away a piece of your company.

 Investors will often expect to have a strong voice with regard to company management and strategy in return for their financial support.
-If you’re not ready to cede even more control over to investors, a bridge loan might be the right choice.
+If you’re not ready to cede even more control over to investors, a commercial bridge loan might be the right choice.

 Finally, funding rounds need to be timed just right.